Bhargav-Ravinuthala/DataVisul-using-Nodejs-Elastic-seatch-Kibana-docker/README.md

 This approach can be used for building a business intelligence solution.

-# Data

-The `/data` folder contains the [World University Rankings](https://www.kaggle.com/mylesoneill/world-university-rankings) dataset.

-You can place your data in this folder and connect it to the pivot table and pivot charts by changing their reports configurations.
+We can place your data in this folder and connect it to the pivot table and pivot charts by changing their reports configurations.

 # How to run the project